hacks-guide/Guide_Wii/_pages/en_US/bluebomb.md

 {% include toc title="Table of Contents" %}

 BlueBomb is an exploit that takes advantage of a flaw in the Wii and Wii mini's Bluetooth libraries.
 Although it is the only exploit that works for the Wii mini, BlueBomb can run on the original Wii as well.
-This exploit also enables recovery from certain bricks, such as Korean Kii/Error 003.
+This exploit also enables recovery from certain bricks, such as banner bricks and (some) theme bricks.

 It is **strongly** advised against using **any** video guide for hacking your Wii mini console, as there is an extremely large chance of **bricking** it.
 {: .notice--warning}